yellowmessenger/documentation/docs/platform_concepts/studio/train/what-is-document-cognition.md

 :::note
 Apart from English, it also supports German, French, Spanish, Romanian and Polish.
 For that, you will have to upload your documents in these languages.
-When a user enters a query in a specific language from the list, the bot detects the language of the query and searches for relevant documents uploaded in the same language.
+When a user enters a query in a specific language from the list, the AI-agent detects the language of the query and searches for relevant documents uploaded in the same language.
 It then provides the user with results corresponding to their query.

 ![](https://i.imgur.com/LrfGaiI.png)
 :::